underscoreio/essential-scala/src/pages/traits/working-with-data.md

 final case class Cat(favouriteFood: String) extends Feline
 ~~~

 Now let's implement a method using both polymorphism and pattern matching.
 Our method, `dinner`, will return the appropriate food for the feline in question.
 For a `Cat` their dinner is their `favouriteFood`.
-For `Lion`s it is antelope, for `Tiger`s it is tiger food, and for `Panther`s it is licorice.
+For `Lions` it is antelope, for `Tigers` it is tiger food, and for `Panthers` it is licorice.

 We could represent food as a `String`, but we can do better and represent it with a type.
 This avoids, for example, spelling mistakes in our code.
 So let's define our `Food` type using the now familiar patterns.